mfs135/MyFitnessApp/README.md

 # MyFitnessApp

-Welcome to **MyFitnessApp**, a web application designed to help users track their fitness goals, manage workouts, and monitor progress.
-This project was developed as part of a portfolio assessment, showcasing skills in full-stack development, client-side frameworks, server-side APIs, and automated testing.
+MyFitnessApp is a web application designed to help users track their fitness goals, manage workouts, and monitor progress.
+Built with **Laravel** for the backend and **React** for the frontend, this application provides a seamless user experience with a responsive design and robust functionality.

 <div align="center">
 <img  height="400" width="800" src="https://images.pexels.com/photos/841130/pexels-photo-841130.jpeg?cs=srgb&dl=pexels-victorfreitas-841130.jpg&fm=jpg"/>